Skip over main navigation

 Pet trade

-Monkeys, skunks, crocodiles, hedgehogs and porcupines.
+Monkeys, parrots, snakes, hedgehogs and porcupines.
 These are just some of the many different species traded in the UK as ‘exotic pets’.

 • Aquariums